rynaardb/rynaardb.github.io_BK/_posts/2020-01-08-swift-package-manager-creating-packages.md

 ### The manifest file

 Running the initialize command will create the initial structure of our package, including the manifest file contained in `Package.swift`.
-The manifest files contains important information about the package’s metadata, targets, products and external dependencies.
+The manifest files contain important information about the package’s metadata, targets, products, and external dependencies.

 Have a look at the contents of `Package.swift` which should look something like this: